 Each EU Member State submitted a provisional list of 10 to 20 terms and definitions to the EBA in September 2015.
 Following a public consultation, the EBA standardised the terms and definitions for the services that appear on the lists of at least a majority of EU Member States and consulted on this list.
 The EBA then submitted these to the European Commission as draft regulatory technical standards (RTS).

-The final legislation has been published in the Official Journal and comes into force on 31 January 2018.
+The final legislation has been published in the Official Journal and came into force on 31 January 2018.

 Handbook changes and guidance: what you need to do